B0-B/noledger.io/docs/paper/paper.md

 1. Decrypt the provided AES key using the private key
 2. Use the decrypted AES key to further decrypt the sender's address
-3. Use the AES key to decrypt the cypher with the message yield
+3. Use the AES key to decrypt the cypher with the message yield Step 2 fulfills the key exchange outlined in II.2.